"SDSU's Mechanical Engineering is in the top 50 graduate programs in the Nation Amongst US Public Universities" (US News & World Report 2015)

 Mechanical engineers work on diverse, challenging problems that require the integration of science, engineering, and socio-economic knowledge.
 They develop solutions to physical problems, question how things work, make things work better, and create ideas for doing things in new and different ways.

 As a mechanical engineering student you'll cover a broad scope of topics to prepare you for a successful engineering career.
-To get an idea about the variety of topics covered and research in the Department of Mechanical Engineering at SDSU click on the video below:
+To get an idea about the variety of topics covered and research in the Department of Mechanical Engineering at SDSU check out this video.

 Our faculty and staff work within an environment that